thesuperpig56/AnnoyingProgram/README.md

 # AnnoyingProgram
+When compiled, it is called 'winapp.exe' or something like that.
 Literally designed to be annoying but at random intervals.

 Not meant to be destructive.
 Open-source in order to reveal it's code to even show that it ain't bad.